 One of the more enlightened decisions made during my twenties in London was to refer me to a cognitive therapist.
 Since then I have successfully used techniques from a type of cognitive therapy to help me to overcome my fears, restore my self confidence and remain positive – all the while imagining that piece of paper in that dusty file.

 Unfortunately I don’t think this technique was ever meant for some of the enormous issues I have had to deal with over time, such as decision making while my mother was terminally ill and long term gaslighting by my father and my brother.
 I often wonder what my cognitive therapist would advise.

 Although I really have fought not to let my father’s aggression or my subsequent pathologization determine the rest of my life, the truth is that it really has.
 When I returned to Newcastle in 1996, all those old fears began to affect many aspects of my life again.

-I saw the Sanctuary knocker (above) on a school trip to Durham Cathedral when I was about 14 years old, trapped at home, on medication, understanding nothing.
-Although the knocker at Durham was apparently intended to offer sanctuary to criminals, I remember wishing that I could knock on something like it and find some kind of sanctuary from things at home.
+I saw this Sanctuary knocker on a school trip to Durham Cathedral when I was about 14, trapped at home, on medication, understanding nothing.
+Although it was apparently intended to offer sanctuary to criminals, I remember wishing that I could find some kind of sanctuary from things at home.
 This idea imprinted itself on my consciousness and I still find it a powerful symbol.

 I hope this post may be helpful to other people who have had similar experiences.